Written by: Andrew Splatt – Director & Executive Practice Leader

 Although it may initially seem simple, negligence carries significant legal implications.
 At its core, negligence occurs when a reasonable person fails to exercise the level of care that a reasonable person would in the same circumstances.

-As a result, the other party suffers a psychological or physical injury and a related financial loss.
+• As a result of this breach of duty, the other party suffers a psychological or physical injury and a related financial loss.

 Your Legal Right to Sue for Personal Injury in Queensland